subha2414/ai-trend-analysis/README.md

 delivery delay	12
 food quality issue	9
 other feedback	173
-Installation & Setup
+# Installation & Setup
-Prerequisites
+# Prerequisites

-Python 3.10+
+- Python 3.10+

-Git
+- Git

-VS Code (recommended)
+- VS Code (recommended)

-Install Dependencies
+# Install Dependencies
 pip install -r requirements.txt

-How to Run
+# How to Run

 From the project root:

 python main.py

 On successful execution, you will see:

 Trend report generated successfully

-Assumptions & Design Decisions
+# Assumptions & Design Decisions

-Google Play does not guarantee reliable historical daily reviews
+- Google Play does not guarantee reliable historical daily reviews

-To ensure stability, daily review ingestion is simulated
+- To ensure stability, daily review ingestion is simulated

-This accurately reflects real-world batch processing systems
+- This accurately reflects real-world batch processing systems

-The pipeline is designed to be easily extendable with:
+- The pipeline is designed to be easily extendable with:

-LLM-based topic extraction
+- - LLM-based topic extraction

-Semantic topic deduplication
+- - Semantic topic deduplication

-Multi-day rolling windows
+- - Multi-day rolling windows

-Limitations

-Current topic extraction uses rule-based logic for stability

-Can be enhanced using:

-LLMs (GPT / Mistral / LLaMA)

-Embedding-based semantic clustering

-Historical app review availability is platform-dependent

-Future Improvements
+# Future Improvements

 🔹 LLM-powered topic extraction